dav-par/eng114_DevOps/Documentation/docs/aws.md

 AWS Auto Scaling monitors your applications and automatically adjusts capacity to maintain steady, predictable performance at the lowest possible cost.

 ## Load balancer
-- Directs the traffic to diffrent instances of the same thing
+- Directs the traffic to different instances of the same thing
 - Application load balancer
-    - good for network facing app
+    - good for network-facing app
 - Elastic load balancer
 - Network load balancer